LafontRapnouilTristan/LafontRapnouilTristan/README.md

-- PhD Student in ecology and microbe-plants interactions.
+- PostDoc in peatnland microbial ecology after PhD on microbe-plants interactions.
 - How to reach me : tristan.lafontrapnouil@gmail.com

 <!---